eharada/Data_Viz_Redesign_Project/README.md

 ![image](https://user-images.githubusercontent.com/32119820/31677991-88628b3a-b321-11e7-95e3-fa2e978f6e1d.png)

 The next step is to plot the data on a map to see which states have the largest variance in mental health support.
+With the next version, I want to only focus on if the employees know if there is a wellness program.
 This will make it easier for the audience to quickly see which states will need to take action.

 -------------
 ## Final Version: